ahmed15m/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone-IntegerConstant.rst

 bugprone-IntegerConstant
 ========================

-Finds masks that are being used in a nonportable manner.
+Finds masks that are being used in a non-portable manner.

 .. code-block: